-Wright began his career in Chicago in 1887, but his real architectural education was the five years spent with Louis Sullivan (18561924), whose office he joined as a draftsman in 1888.
-In 1893, though, Wright opened an independent practice and over the succeeding seventeen years was known as a rising young architect in Chicago.
+Wright acquired his architectural education during the five years he spent with Louis Sullivan (1856–1924), whose office he joined as a draftsman in 1888.
+He opened an independent practice in 1893 and over the succeeding seventeen years was known as a rising young architect in Chicago.

 In 1909, Wright left for a sojourn in Europe, and it was during this period that the two famous Wasmuth portfolios were issued.
 The first, printed in 1910, consisted of 100 beautiful lithographs; the second, which appeared in the following year, was illustrated with photographs of Wright’s executed projects.
 Their publication and an accompanying exhibition in Berlin brought Wright’s work to the attention of a younger generation of European designers and established his place at the forefront of the modern movement.

 On his return to the United States in 1911, Wright was an international figure; but his real importance was little recognized in this country.
 His controversial personal life—the breakup of his first marriage; the sensational murder of Mamah Borthwick, the woman for whom he left his family; and his later relationships—made his position untenable in conservative Midwestern society, and the ensuing two decades were perhaps the most difficult years in Wright’s life.
 Part of this time was spent on the West Coast and in Tokyo with the construction of the Imperial Hotel (ca. 1916–22).
 At home, the economic constraints of the Depression compounded his professional problems, and few of Wright’s projects were realized during this period.